 - Unstructured data, such as text (words, sentences, and entire docs), images, audio, and so on.

-- Entities that have no input features, only interaction context, such as a user ID and the list of list of movies that the user has watched.
+- Entities that have no input features, only interaction context, such as a user ID and the list of movies that the user has watched.

 - Complex-structure data, such as graphs and networks.
 Examples include social networks and biochemical compounds.

 - Multimodal translation, such as captioning images and searching for images using a text description.

 - Sparse features (by converting them into dense features), such as location and occupation.